LorenzoPichetti/SbatchMan/docs/learn/configuration.md

 # Advanced configuration

-This guide covers the different ways to create and manage job configurations in `SbatchMan`.
-You can either use a YAML file for batch configuration or programmatically create configurations using the Python API.
+This guide covers the different ways to create and manage configurations in `SbatchMan`.
+You can either use a YAML file for batch configurations or programmatically create configurations using the Python API.

 ## Configuring with a YAML File